-If you’ve got a good few years of experience under your belt, a chronological résumé is your best bet.
+If you’ve got a good few years of experience under your belt, a chronological résumé is your best bet in terms of résumé format.
 If you’re just starting your career, though, or you’re in a creative profession or you have a lengthy list of impressive achievements, then a functional résumé or CV is the way to go.

 But if you’re going through a career change or you’ve only had a few long-term jobs, you might need a hybrid or combination résumé – something that places emphasis on the skills you’ve acquired throughout your career.

-So, if you’re, indeed, looking to write a combination CV, you’ve come to the right place!
-Here, we’ll walk you through the steps to creating an effective and professional résumé in next to no time.
+So, if you’re, indeed, looking to write a combination résumé, you’ve come to the right place!
+Here, we’ll walk you through the steps to creating an effective and professional document in next to no time.

 Tips to Follow